I’m a full visually-able user and I love looking at websites. I know though, that not everyone experiences websites in the same way.

 3. It’s different between browsers

 The most popular browsers for blind users (according to WebAIM in May 2012) in Internet Explorer 8 (30.4%) and 9 (28.5) and Firefox (20%).
-My favourite browser is Chrome, which I started using, but soon realised the experience was very different between browsers, so switched to Firefox which actually does a very good job of accessible navigation.
+My favourite browser is Chrome, which I started using, but soon realized the experience was very different between browsers, so switched to Firefox which actually does a very good job of accessible navigation.

 It was when I viewed a page created by accessibility researcher Sina Bahram to demonstrate good accessibility that I discovered that Firefox automatically adds a landmark HTML5